affaan-m/cse15l-lab-reports/lab5.md

   Bianca
   ```
   - Expected Output (testMixedCase): `["Alice", "bob", "Charlie", "david", "Eve", "Frank"]`
-  - Actual Output: The output seems to include only uppercase names and is sorted in a case-sensitive way, not considering lowercase names 【23†source】.
+  - Actual Output: The output seems to include only uppercase names and is sorted in a case-sensitive way, not considering lowercase names【23†source】.

 Here is the excerpt from my `ProcessNames.java` where I suspect the logical errors are:
 ```java